We leave behind neighbours Hithersay, Brand and Raynes in White Lion Square and walk into Park Road.

 There were further moves into Market Street where the family retained a grocery shop and to Little Hallam, before eventually Samuel and Mary moved to live at Ladywood Farm in Kirk Hallam, where Samuel died in October 1905.

-“One of the two first houses on the north side was tenanted by Mr. and Mrs. Amos Tatham and their family, They came from Crich about 1853 or 4.
+“One of the two first houses on the north side of Park Road was tenanted by Mr. and Mrs. Amos Tatham and their family, They came from Crich about 1853 or 4.

 “They had three sons, Herbert, William and Edmund.
 The latter died before reaching manhood.
 The daughters were Eliza and Sarah.

 “The other property was very old, some of the cottages faced south, the backs being to the road.

 We have already met this Tatham family in Nottingham Road.